Annealed almost periodic entropy: The chosen-tuple large deviations principle

 To finish the proof we show that the expression above equals $-h_{F\cup g}(q)$.
 Since $q$ and hence $q[F]$ are nonsingular, we have

 where all terms are finite.
 Lemma~\ref{lem:shift-enlargement} tells us the difference between

 for each $t \in S$.
-Using this and entropy identities, we can express the right-hand side above more succinctly in terms of conditional entropies.
+Using this and entropy identities, we can express the right-hand side of~\eqref{eq:change} in terms of conditional log-determinant entropies.
 First, by the third equality from Lemma~\ref{lem:shift-enlargement}, all terms in the sum with $t \ne s^{\pm 1}$ cancel.
-Next, if $s \in S$ and $t = s$, then by the first equality from Lemma~\ref{lem:shift-enlargement} and the conditional chain rule (Proposition~\ref{prop:cond-chain}) the remaining differences become
+Next, if $s \in S$ and $t = s$, then by the first equality from Lemma~\ref{lem:shift-enlargement} and the conditional chain rule~\eqref{eq:cond-chain2} the remaining differences become

 as required in this case.
 Finally, if $s \in S^{-1}$ and $t = s^{-1}$, then by the second equality from Lemma~\ref{lem:shift-enlargement} the remaining differences become